Field Protocols Dated: May 2022

 4. Volunteer Meetings - can take place in-person at the discretion of all participants and following the 5 requirements for in-person contact.

-5. Carpooling (including providing transport to mentees) - RJP considers carpooling to be an activity akin to an activity taking place in an indoor setting.
-It can take place in-person at the discretion of all participants and following the 5 requirements for in-person contact.
+6. Carpooling (including providing transport to mentees) - RJP considers carpooling to be an activity akin to an activity taking place in an indoor setting.
+It can take place at the discretion of all participants and following the 5 requirements for in-person contact.
 Maintaining 6’ of physical distancing may be difficult to achieve in most vehicles, therefore RJP recommends that the maximum number of vehicle occupants be no more than 2, unless passengers are from the same household.
 RJP additionally recommends that the vehicle should be ventilated for the duration of the trip by opening all vehicle windows to maximize ventilation.

 Maine CDC COVID-19 FAQ’s (updated regularly)